 118:11:16 Shepard: (Taking the brush) All righty.
 Turn around and let me get the Sun on you, probably better.

 [They trade places.]118:11:20 Shepard: Okay.
 (Pause) Okay, inside.
 (Pause) Okay.
 (Pause) Other arm.
 Okay on the inside.
-Okay, you're pretty clean on the torso.
+(Pause) Okay, you're pretty clean on the torso.
 Few on the hoses.
 Not too bad.
 Most of this stuff seems to be coming off fairly well.

 118:11:57 Mitchell: Yeah.
 It comes off if it's not too much rubbed in; if it's just laying there, it brushes off well.